Eduardo-vsouza/rp3/README.md

 	**Remember to always specify the same output directory in the other modes, as each step is dependent on the previous one. **

 	4.2.
 In case you already have your own database with putative sequences, you can provide it to the pipeline with the ``--external_database`` flag along with the reference proteome.
 In that case, the pipeline will append the reference proteome to your fasta file along with the decoys and contaminants.
 It will then tag each sequence for the subsequent steps.
+This is useful when not translating a transcriptome assembly to the 3-reading frames, like when searching for mass spectrometry evidence for microproteins identified with Ribo-Seq.

 	2.3.
 Notes
 		- ``--gtf_folder`` expects a folder with one or more GTF files or the path to a GTF file.